-- (i) The more productive French firms are, the more labor intensive are the inputs they import from a given skill-abundant source country.
-This is because offshoring relatively more labor-intensive inputs to a skill-abundant country yields lower cost reductions.
-Thus, only sufficiently productive firms will find it optimal to import these inputs.
-By the same token, the higher the productivity level of firms offshoring to labor-abundant countries, the more skill-intensive are the inputs they import from them. - (ii) Within the subset of offshoring firms, the least productive among them only offshore the inputs with the most extreme intensities from countries with extreme factor ratios.
+(i) Within the subset of offshoring firms, the least productive among them only offshore the inputs with the most extreme intensities from countries with extreme factor ratios.
 This combination of inputs and locations are the ones that offer the largest cost savings from offshoring, which must compensate for the associated fixed costs.
 For the most productive firms, the fixed costs of offshoring are smaller relative to their revenues; therefore these firms will choose to also import inputs with less extreme factor intensities from countries with less extreme relative factor abundance.
-The mechanisms just described work on both sides of the skill-abundance spectrum. - (iii) The above predictions imply a connection between firms' imports and their domestic skill intensities: firms with larger imports from the set of labor-abundant countries have higher domestic skill intensities, while firms with larger imports from the set of skill-abundant countries feature lower skill intensities.
+The mechanisms just described work on both sides of the skill-abundance spectrum.

-To test the empirical predictions of our model we use a quasi-exhaustive panel dataset of
+(ii) The above prediction implies a connection between firms' imports and their domestic skill intensities: firms with larger imports from the set of labor-abundant countries have higher domestic skill intensities, while firms with larger imports from the set of skill-abundant countries feature lower skill intensities.

-French manufacturing firms for the period 1996-2007.
-These data provide information on firm-level imports by product and origin country, and have been extensively used in the literature due to their high quality (e.g. Berman, Martin, Mayer, 2012 and Mayer, Melitz, Ottaviano, 2014).
-We first confirm that predictions (i)-(ii) on firms' sourcing patterns hold in the data.
-We then establish the link between firms' imports and their domestic skill intensity, as stated in (iii).
+To test the empirical predictions of our model we use a quasi-exhaustive panel dataset of French manufacturing firms for the period 1996-2007.
+These data provide information on firmlevel imports by product and origin country, and have been extensively used in the literature due to their high quality (e.g. Berman, Martin, Mayer, 2012 and Mayer, Melitz, Ottaviano, 2014).
+We first confirm that prediction (i) on firms' sourcing patterns holds in the data.
+We then establish the link between firms' imports and their domestic skill intensity, as stated in (ii).
 We exploit supply shocks in France's trading partners to provide causal evidence that the surge in imports from labor-abundant countries has led to a substantial increase in French manufacturing firms' skill intensity over the sample period.
 In fact, we find that most of the observed within-firm changes in skill intensity can be explained by increased offshoring to labor-abundant countries.
 Importers from labor-abundant countries raised their average domestic skill intensity by 10%.
 Our IV estimates imply that this number can be exclusively explained by increased offshoring to labor-abundant countries.